Selected Research Proposals

 Improving Property Tax Collection in South Delhi: Reducing Property Owner and Monitor Incentives to Misreport

 The tax-to-GDP ratio in India was 17.2 percent in 2013, roughly half that of the OECD country average, and these taxes were collected primarily through indirect means, which tend to be regressive.
-This project aims to address a fundamental constraint to the Indian state’s ability to collect taxes – the absence of high quality administrative data on the set of properties eligible to be taxed.
-Specifically, researchers will partner with the South Delhi Municipal Corporation (SDMC) as part of its effort to create an all-encompassing database of properties that will strengthen its ability to collect property taxes.
+This project aims to address a fundamental constraint to the India’s ability to collect taxes—the absence of high quality administrative data on the set of properties eligible to be taxed.
+The researchers will partner with the South Delhi Municipal Corporation (SDMC) as part of its effort to create an all-encompassing database of properties that will strengthen its ability to collect property taxes.
 The researchers will use a field experiment to assess whether randomizing inspections of surveyor reports leads to improved accuracy of property reporting.

 Quantifying Inefficiency in Indian Electricity Supply